mspnp/go-batcher/docs/testing.md

 ### AzureSharedResource

-One of the configuration options for AzureSharedResource is `withMocks()`.
+One of the configuration options for AzureSharedResource is `WithMocks()`.
 For unit testing, you can pass mocks to AzureSharedResource to emulate an Azure Storage Account (specifically a mock blob and a mock container).
 This allows you to unit test without needing a real Azure Storage Account.

 1. Implement the mock interface for blob and container: